-In addition to your trainer, the administration team can provide you with support regarding your enrolment and study plan, changes to contact details, progress report and any issues you may encounter throughout your course.
+In addition to your trainer, the administration team can provide you with support including your enrolment, changes to contact details or study plan, progress report and any issues you may encounter throughout your course.

 Health Industry Training appreciates that distance/online learning can be an isolated experience for some students.
 To assist with isolation, all students have the option to be part of a Facebook peer support group.
 Peer support groups can be a positive experience where you can study with like-minded people, ask questions relating to your course and build friendships.

-15 units are required for award of this qualification including:
+15 units are required to be awarded the qualification including: